IyarLin/R-advantages-over-python/README.md

   summarize(weighted_mean_length = weighted.mean(Sepal.Length, Sepal.Width))
 ```

+We naturally just added an argument column to the weighted mean
+function.

+In pandas it’s not so simple.
+One can’t just tweak the above examples.
 To come up with a pandas version I had to search stackoverflow and based
 on [this](https://stackoverflow.com/a/10964938/5472037) and
 [this](https://stackoverflow.com/a/47103408/5472037) answers I got: